Gaze and Fixations

 Fixation Recorder Component

-When using an SDK with supported Eye Tracking, the Fixation Recorder component will be added to the Cognitive3D_Manager Game Object if it is not already present.
-If you wish to configure recording Fixations, you can add this component and modify these values.
+When using an SDK with supported Eye Tracking, the Fixation Recorder component will be added to the Cognitive3D_Manager Game Object on Start if it is not already present.
+If you wish to configure recording Fixations, you can add this component and modify these values in the Editor.
 A high level summary is available at Fixations

 The default values are taken from several academic papers and should be suitable for most projects.